-Serial monogamy is a practice where a commitment to one person lasts only during a limited period.
+Serial monogamy is a practice where a commitment to one person lasts only for a limited period.
 Basically, serial monogamy means having a number of relationships one after another but never more than one at a time.
 In serial monogamy, two people may engage in a relationship with someone else, but only when their relationship has ended.

 Dan Savage’s Tips for Making Monogamy Work

-Even though he does not practice monogamy but rather being monogamish, Dan Savage still supports all the people who are in monogamous relationships.
+Even though he does not practice monogamy but rather is monogamish, Dan Savage still supports all the people who are in monogamous relationships.
 As a matter of fact, he also gives some great advice for making monogamous relationships last.

 1. Have realistic expectations

 What Dan Savage advises for all people who practice monogamy is to be realistic.
-First of all, people should be aware that all marriages have about 50% failure rate.
+First of all, people should be aware that all marriages have about a 50% failure rate.
 So, the first thing we need to be aware of is that our relationships might not last forever as we tend to imagine.

 Then, what we need to realize is that not every relationship which ends is a failure.
 For example, you might be in a relationship for a few years and have a great time.
 But after some time, you and your partner might realize that the two of you are not right for each other.
 The normal thing to do then is to break up.
-But, if you have mostly pleasant memories about that relationship, why would you call it a failure?
+But, if you have mostly pleasant memories of that relationship, why would you call it a failure?

 Dan Savage also states that we must be aware that our partners sometimes may be attracted to other people.
 This is not something bad, but something completely normal.
 So, what we need to stop doing is policing our partners.
-Instead, we should try to understand that being attracted to more than one person is simply a biological drive which we can’t suppress completely.
+Instead, we should try to understand that being attracted to more than one person is simply a biological drive that we can’t suppress completely.

-Dan also points out that 50-60% of men and woman in long-term relationships cheat.
+Dan also points out that 50-60% of men and women in long-term relationships cheat.
 The reason why a person gets hurt when his/her partner cheats is because of their unrealistic beliefs.
-If you are in love with someone, that doesn’t mean that you will never want to have an intercourse with another person again.
+If you are in love with someone, that doesn’t mean that you will never want to have intercourse with another person again.
 If infidelity happens, instead of immediately calling off the relationship we should think about the ways that will make the relationship survive and help us learn how to trust again.

 2. Use the GGG model

 The GGG model is something Dan Savage came up with and he believes that it is the key to a successful relationship.
 The three G’s stand for good, giving, and game.
 To be good refers to having good social skills and being compassionate and sympathetic in a relationship.
 Giving stands for giving pleasure and not expecting anything in return.
-Game refers to kink and variety but for anything, not only in bed.
+The game refers to kink and variety but for anything, not only in bed.
 Dan explains that we should always be open up to trying out something new.
 We should even try out things that go beyond our comfort zone.
 However, we should never keep doing something that makes us feel bad and uncomfortable.